Monogramm/docker-taiga-front-base/README.md

 _Default value_:

-Taiga frontend importers installed.
+Taiga frontend importers installed (only for Taiga < 6.0).
 Remember to enable importers in the backend too.

 Examples: